masumakkbar/dealsoffer/wp-content/themes/dealsoffer/readme.txt

 == Copyright ==

-Dealsoffer WordPress Theme, (C) 2024 Softivus Dealsoffer is distributed under the terms of the GNU GPL.
+Dealsoffer WordPress Theme, (C) 2024 Themephi Dealsoffer is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify